Years 7 - 9

-The program places greater emphasis on critical thinking, creativity and problem solving, independent learning, and research.
-The central aim of the program is to provide a high challenge, high demand educational experiences for the students identified through the selection processes as having exceptional academic and/ or intellectual ability and/or potential.
-The program provides enrichment and extension opportunities for students across their schooling.
-In Year 10 SEAL students will be able to accelerate in their senior years by commencing studies in the Pre IB Program or the VCE.
+In Year 10, SEAL students will be able to accelerate in their senior years by commencing studies in the Pre IB Program or the VCE.
 Eligible students will also have the option to pursue university enhancement subjects in Year 12.

-Our SEAL program has delivered outstanding academic results since its inception in 2011.
-With our 2021 SEAL cohort achieving a median study score in the VCE of 36 on par with the select entry schools.
+Our SEAL program has delivered outstanding academic results since its inception in 2011 and our SEAL stream VCE and IB students achieve ATAR scores that match those of students at selective government schools.

 The Da Vinci Project - Year 9

-In Year 9, students undertake the Da Vinci Project which develops knowledge of the arts, humanities and sciences through the study of environmental issues.
+In Year 9, students undertake the Da Vinci Project – a special APC curriculum that develops knowledge of the arts, humanities and sciences through the study of environmental issues.

-As part of the project, students are given the opportunity to undertake an expedition, which can range from the exploration of the Great Barrier Reef in Queensland to World Challenge adventures in Borneo, Malaysia and Thailand.
+During the program, students are given the opportunity to undertake an expedition to further their research.
+Options range from the exploration of the Great Barrier Reef in Queensland to World Challenge adventures in Borneo, Malaysia and Thailand.

-The Da Vinci Program consists of three integrated areas of study: Environmental Enquiry (Humanities and Science), Creative Endeavour and Community Engagement.
-These studies are integrated through the various tasks and culminate in the Da Vinci Exhibition at the end of the semester, where students present their work to the community.
+The program culminates in the Da Vinci Exhibition at the end of each semester, where students present their work to the community.

 To find out more information - view the Middle Years Handbook here.